esiewwfashion/docs/content/getting-started/fixing-npm-permissions.md

 2. Change npm's default directory to another directory.
 3. Install node with a package manager that takes care of this for you.

-You should back-up your computer before moving forward.
+You should back-up your computer before moving forward.Esiewwfashion
 ## Option 1: Change the permission to npm's default directory

 1. Find the path to npm's directory: